aromanro/MachineLearning/README.md

 Then I added batch normalization and dropped the dropout (they tend to not work well together) except on the input layer and got ~99.35% accuracy.
 I also added an Ensemble class that allows using an ensemble of models to improve the results a little.
 Because I didn't want to complicate things too much, I added the batch normalization after the activation, unlike the original paper.
 Seems to work ok that way, too.

+The ensemble with five 'pretrained' networks reached about 99.45% on the test set, sensibly higher than any of the included networks (max: ~99.37%, min: ~99.29%).

 ### Bibliography

 A selection of freely available books: